Welcome back to As It Is from VOA Learning English! I’m Mario Ritter.

 On This Date: Hawaii Becomes a State

-, 1959, President Dwight Eisenhower signed an order admitting the islands of Hawaii as America’s 50th state.
+On August 21st, 1959, President Dwight Eisenhower signed an order admitting the islands of Hawaii as America’s 50th state.
 The island chain is in the middle of the Pacific Ocean, over 3,800 kilometers from the coast of California.
 Hawaii has a warm, tropical climate unlike anything in the other 49 states.
 It also was once the home of one very famous American, President Barack Obama.

 We hope you enjoyed our show today.
 Listen again tomorrow more stories about the United States and the world on As It Is.